- Classes taught in French

 This course assumes a strong knowledge of grammar, including verb tenses, vocabulary and sentence structure.
 Classroom work concentrates on written and oral expression, developing more sophisticated sentence structures, looking at problems in writing, and improving the ability to structure ideas and communicate fluently in a foreign language.
 For the advanced student, the language course serves to polish working knowledge and expression in the language.

-Advanced Translation (2) – Conducted in French
+Advanced Introduction to Linguistics (2) – Conducted in French

 Advanced French Vocabulary (2) – Conducted in French